 You don’t need a big team or budget to get started.
 Here are some content formats that work well for small businesses:

-Great for SEO and thought leadership.
+Blogs are perfect to support SEO and thought leadership.
 Use blog posts to:

 👉 Related: How to create a content marketing strategy